azajay08/Lem_in/README.md

 # Lem_in - Hive (42)

 Lem_in is the second to last project in the algorithm branch at Hive(42).
 It is a paired group project.
 The aim of the project is to come up with an algorithm that will give us the fewest possible turns at sending ants through a map made up of one or multiple path options.
 As with all Hive projects, they come with restraints and limitations.
+We have to abide by the rules of `Norminette`.
 Here are some of the rules we must follow:

+* The mandatory part must be written in C
 * 25 lines maximum per function
 * 5 functions maximum per file
 * 80 columns wide maximum